Air Force of the Democratic Republic of the Congo

 The Congolese Air Force (Force Aérienne Congolaise, or FAC) is the air force branch of the Armed Forces of the Democratic Republic of the Congo (Congo-Kinshasa).
 From 1971 to 1997, it was known as the Zairian Air Force (Force Aérienne Zaïroise, or FAZA).
+FAC currently possesses numerous aircraft including Sukhoi Su-25, MiG-23, and Mil Mi-24.

 History

 Shortly after the Congo became independent in 1960, the province of Katanga seceded, and the newly formed State of Katanga began building its own army.
 The Katangese seized most of the aircraft operated by the Aviation de la Force Publique and created the Katangese Air Force.
 The Congolese Air Force was created in mid-1961 largely to oppose the new Katangese Air Force.
 In 1963, Katanga was defeated by United Nations forces in Operation Grandslam, and the remaining assets of the Katangese Armed Forces were integrated into the Congolese Air Force.

 A Central Intelligence Agency (CIA) front company, Anstalt WIGMO, provided maintenance support to large parts of the FAC in the 1964–1968 period.
 The CIA also provided aircraft during the same period and pilots from late 1962 onwards.

 In July 1970 the Institute for Strategic Studies described the Force Aérienne Zaïroise (FAZ) as numbering 650 with 21 combat aircraft.
 Aircraft strength was listed as ten T-6 Texan and eight T-28 Trojan armed trainers, two DC-4 and ten DC-3 transports, and six Alouette helicopters.
 The ISS said that 17 MB-326GB ground attack/trainer aircraft were on order, of which about five had been received.

 In July 1974 the International Institute for Strategic Studies described the FAZ as numbering 800 personnel with 33 aircraft.
 The Military Balance for 1974–75 listed one fighter wing with 17 MB-326GB, 6 AT-6G and 10 T-28 armed trainers, one transport wing with 9 C-47, 4 C-54, and 3 C-130, one training wing with 8 T-6 and 12 SF-260MC, and one helicopter squadron with 20 Alouette II/III and 7 Aérospatiale SA 330 Pumas.
 It noted that 17 Mirage V and 3 C-130H were on order.

 The Air Combat Information Group states that by the mid-1980s the FAZ suffered from the same problems as the rest of the Zairian Armed Forces, including lack of funding and widespread corruption.
-According to FAZA helicopter pilot Pierre Yambuya's tell-all memoir, he regularly had to perform so-called "special missions", consisting of moving prisoners to places where they were tortured or assassinated.
+According to FAZ helicopter pilot Pierre Yambuya's tell-all memoir, he regularly had to perform so-called "special missions", consisting of moving prisoners to places where they were tortured or assassinated.
 On other occasions, he had to drop packages of up to 600 kg. filled with corpses and debris in a river.